Flood protection changes will impact tax bills: Info sessions scheduled

 Property owners can file an exception to the readjusted benefits in writing by April 24.
 More information about exceptions can be found on the Miami Conservancy District's website.

-A board of Montgomery County Common Pleas Court judges in July is tasked with considering the appraisal record and proposed rates for assessments.
-These assessments will be filed with the Montgomery County Auditor's Office in September.
+A board of county Common Pleas Court judges in July is tasked with considering the appraisal record and proposed rates for assessments.
+These assessments will be filed with county auditor's offices in September.
 Assessments will be collected in early 2025.